Our top 3 affordable electric cars

 Our salary sacrifice scheme helps you save on the cost of a brand new EV thanks to savings on National Insurance and Income Tax.
 More on that here.

-It’s ideal for the family with a spacious, comfortable interior, and it’s capable of longer journeys, with a real world range of 165 miles.
-The new facelift gives the ZS a modern look, and a fully digital cockpit brings it in line with some of the more pricey EVs on the market.
+It’s ideal for the family with a spacious, comfortable interior, and it’s capable of longer journeys, with a real world range of 235 miles.

 Hyundai Kona SE Connect